-Description 2023 2022 C hange
+Description 2023 2022 C Change

-Property tax increment \$ 15,469 \$ 66,144 \$ (50,675)
+Property tax increment \$ 16,064 \$ 66,144 \$ (50,080)

-Interest Earnings - 192 (192)
+Interest Earnings - 447 (447)

-Operating Expenses 232 992 (760)
+Operating Expenses 296 992 (696)

 - The Holly Park URA was established on February 23, 2004.
-The URA encompasses approximately 23 acres along the west side of Federal Boulevard between 96th Avenue and 97th Avenue. - The project provided for in this URA's Plan is complete.
-The current activity of the URA is the payment of obligations. - To fulfill the redevelopment as outlined in the plan, the URA received a loan from the City's General Capital Improvement Fund.
+The URA encompasses approximately 23 acres along the west side of Federal Boulevard between 96th Avenue and 97th Avenue. - The current activity of the URA is the payment of obligations. - To fulfill the redevelopment as outlined in the plan, the URA received a loan from the City's General Capital Improvement Fund.
 The current outstanding balance of the loan is \$520,500.
-Future anticipated incremental revenues will be used to repay the interfund loan. - Revenues received to date for 2023 in the amount of \$15,469 is property tax increment.
+Future anticipated incremental revenues may be used to repay the interfund loan.
+In 2023, the city repurchased a portion of the land from the Urban Land Conservatory and plan to market the property in 2024. - Revenues received to date for 2023 in the amount of \$16,064 is property tax increment.
 The assessed valuation decreased in 2023.
-St Mark's Village apartments is now tax exempt thereby reducing the valuation for 2023 and decreasing the tax increment received in the URA. - Operating expenses in the amount of \$232 consist of the property tax increment collection fee paid to Adams County.
+St Mark's Village apartments is now tax exempt thereby reducing the valuation for 2023 and decreasing the tax increment received in the URA. - Operating expenses in the amount of \$296 consist of the property tax increment collection fee paid to Adams County.